MJorink/hypr-dotfiles/README.md

 ------------------------------------------------------------
 Installation:

-For arch / arch-based distros use this guide, for any other distro use a script from JaKooLit, then after you installed everything from that script, follow the Manual Installation part on this page.
+For arch / arch-based distros just use this guide.

+For any other distro, use the script for your distro from JaKooLit, then after you are done with that script, follow the Manual Installation part on this page.

 Dependencies:
 - Archinstall minimum (or similar)